panditanvita/BTCpredictor/README.md

 ##Edit Sep 10, 2015
 **Some things which I should have written up much earlier (sorry!).

 A potential reason why the current implementation is ineffective:

 The current patterns chosen by the algorithm using clustering look like flat lines when graphed.
 For example, a set of 20 price vectors at 5-s intervals will have 20 vectors with similar mean values, which do not diverge much from this mea value over the entire time interval.
-This makes sense because this averaging would give the lowest error margins between the k-means vector patterns and the set of all vector patterns, so the algorithm would choose for it.
-But a flat line is not a good predictor of price changes.**
+This makes sense because this averaging would give the lowest error margins between the k-means vector patterns and the set of all vector patterns, so the algorithm would choose for it. **

-As explained in the paper, the authors hand-selected 20 patterns and observed that their 'best' patterns were similar to those seen in trading textbooks i.e. the head and shoulders, the triangle.
+**As explained in the paper, the authors hand-selected 20 patterns and observed that their 'best' patterns were similar to those seen in trading textbooks i.e. the head and shoulders, the triangle.
+A flat line is not a good predictor of price changes.**

-Another important point is that the algorithm described in the paper has not been implemented in real time yet - the current version created by the authors, which reaches the purported Sharpe ratio, is not fast enough to use in the market.
+**Another important point is that the algorithm described in the paper has not been implemented in real time yet - the current version created by the authors, which reaches the purported Sharpe ratio, is not fast enough to use in the market.
 I believe the authors of the paper are currently working on this, and I've heard from a dozen other github users that they are as well. good luck!
 I personally have not put more work into this - the code given was my last attempt - but I'd be happy to answer any questions.**

 ##Attribution
 The train_regressor code was written by MIT 6.S03 staff, and the scraping of historical prices was done by Shaurya Saluja.